cocos/cocos-docs/en/animation/animation-editor.md

 ## Adjusting the Layout of the Animation Panel

 The dividers between the node list and the timeline, and between the property list and the timeline are available for dragging and dropping to change the layout.
-By dragging and dropping you can freely adjust the **Animation** panel to a layout effect suitable for editing.
+By dragging and dropping  it is possible to freely adjust the **Animation** panel to a layout effect suitable for editing.

 ![layout](./animation-editor/layout.gif)